The

 "Mega", and "Maxi" stimulation

-potentials of Levels I, II, and III,
+potentials of Levels I, II, and

-respectively, into corresponding
+III, respectively, into

-levels of cognitive incline.
+corresponding levels of cognitive

 Copyright